issarakoat/music/README.md

 This program currently not working 100% occur to the size of the file(I can't push to the origin).
-You can download the installer by go to this web https://drive.google.com/file/d/1_zuSMiuuu40PDbXnxaVjoQv5ixmwYzw2/view?usp=sharing
+You can download the installer by go to this link https://drive.google.com/file/d/1_zuSMiuuu40PDbXnxaVjoQv5ixmwYzw2/view?usp=sharing

 note: This is only for Windows
 # music